ryanlstevens/ryanlstevens.github.io/_posts/2023-12-04-performancePythonDataclasses.md

 To measure performance, I used the `timeit` module.
 As per `timeit`'s documents, I measured the performance using `timeit.repeat(number=1_000_000, repeat=5)`, taking the minimum value of the 5 runs.

 I started by defining a basic class `Inventory` which has three fields: `item`, `price`, `quantity`.
-I keep the type annonation blank, as defining more generic types (think `Any`) are a potential performance improvement.
+I keep the type annotation blank, as defining more generic types (think `Any`) are a potential performance improvement.
 Note, this performance investigation is focused on this simple non-nested class.
 There is a [comment](https://docs.pydantic.dev/latest/concepts/models/#creating-models-without-validation) in the pydantic documents that `init` is faster than `model_construct` for simpler versus more complex classes.
 Thus, I don't suggest these results are *generically* true.

 ```python
 class InventoryAttrs: